- What are cash flow KPIs and why do they matter?

 - Close your books faster with Ramp's AI coding, syncing, and reconciling alongside you

 Cash flow tells you whether your business can actually operate, not just whether it looks profitable on paper.
-Cash flow KPIs track how money moves in and out of your business, revealing whether sales convert into usable cash and whether you can cover payroll, vendors, debt, and growth investments when they come due.
+Cash flow KPIs track how money moves in and out of your business.
+They reveal whether sales convert into usable cash and whether you can cover payroll, vendors, debt, and growth investments when they come due.

 Analyzing cash flow metrics consistently helps you spot risk earlier, plan growth more confidently, and avoid cash shortfalls that force reactive decisions.